OmarThinks/OmarThinks/README.md

 # Skills?
-I am a front-end web developer (I Build Websites' Layout), and these are my skills:
+I am a full stack web developer, and these are my skills: